nab138/scrap/docs/README.md

-# Scrap
+# Scrap Docs

-Repository for the Scrap Discord Bot
+Documentation for the Scrap Discord Bot

 [Discord server](https://discord.gg/k6bMcs8CKA)

-Docs

 **What is Scrap?** Scrap is a multi-purpose bot that does lots of things.
 Warns, afk system, music, games, and more.